 Pupil Premium Strategy

 The key objective is to narrow the gap between pupil groups.
-The achievement of pupils at primary is good however levels of attainment are lower for some children who are eligible for FSM.
+The achievement is lower for some children who are eligible for FSM.
 While we recognise that this is a national trend, we are committed to doing everything we can to close this achievement gap.
 Through the application of high quality programmes and provision overall, we aim to eliminate barriers to learning and progress.
 The use of targeted interventions is also important.
 Children who start with low attainment on entry will need to make accelerated progress in order to reach at least age-related expectations.

 It is also important that low attaining pupils grow in confidence and independence.
 Therefore, quality social experiences in and outside school can also have a significant impact.